RUSSIA: "Extremism" religious freedom survey, September 2016

 The reasons given in court verdicts for banning particular texts frequently include alleged claims of the "exclusivity" or "superiority" of one religion, which prosecutors argue is detrimental to the rights and interests of adherents of other faiths.
 The freedom to make claims about the relative merits or demerits of religious or non-religious views is a central part of the internationally-recognised right to freedom of religion or belief.

 The Federal List was first made public in July 2007 with 14 entries.
 By mid-2008 this number had grown to over 200 – by mid-2012, to over 1,300.
 As of mid-September 2016, it stands at 3,869 entries, many of which contain multiple items banned in the same court hearing.
 Full details of the edition, publisher, and date of printed material are often missing.
+The removal of an item from the Federal List is rare and can be short-lived (see below), and in recent years new texts have been added at an increasing rate.

 Prosecutors in Vyborg are attempting to have the Jehovah's Witness New World Bible banned as "extremist".
 The case, which had its preliminary hearing at Vyborg City Court on 26 April 2016, is suspended - as of mid-September 2016 - while additional "expert" analysis is carried out.
 Jehovah's Witnesses do not know when proceedings will resume, spokesman Ivan Belenko told Forum 18.
 Prosecutors submitted the suit despite the introduction of an amendment to the Extremism Law preventing the banning of several sacred texts (see below).

 The 4,000 New World Bibles (in Russian and Ossetian) are among some 10 million items impounded by Russian customs on the Finnish border during 2015.
-Since March 2015, all attempted shipments of Jehovah's Witness literature have been blocked "with no reason, no legal right and no court ruling", Belenko told Forum 18, on the grounds that they are "supposedly goods supposedly prohibited from being imported into the territory of the Russian Federation".
+Since March 2015, all attempted shipments of Jehovah's Witness literature have been blocked "with no reason, no legal right and no court ruling", Belenko told Forum 18, on the grounds that they are "goods supposedly prohibited from being imported into the territory of the Russian Federation".
 Jehovah's Witness branches in Russia and Finland have tried unsuccessfully to have the customs seizure of their materials declared unlawful.
 The North-West District Arbitration Court refused their most recent, cassational appeals on 8 June 2016.

-Law enforcement attention is not only directed towards hard-copy publications, but increasingly also towards online materials, including websites, audio and video files, social media posts, and electronic versions of existing texts.
+State officials' attention is not only directed towards hard-copy publications, but increasingly also towards online materials, including websites, audio and video files, social media posts, and electronic versions of existing texts.
 The Jehovah's Witnesses' main website, jw.org, has been banned as "extremist" (in all language versions, not only Russian, Forum 18 notes) after a long-running case eventually concluded at the Supreme Court in December 2014.
 Supreme Court judges ruled that access to the site should be blocked because it contained copies of previously prohibited religious literature.
 In May 2016, Frunze District Court in Ivanovo also banned and ordered the blocking of a Jehovah's Witness online library hosting multilingual editions of hundreds of religious books and brochures, the Watchtower magazine, and the Bible (including the English-language King James and other translations, alongside the Jehovah's Witnesses' own New World version).

-Court verdicts seen by Forum 18 show that law enforcement agencies, including the FSB security service, systematically search websites and social media to find uploaded "extremist" content.
+Court verdicts seen by Forum 18 show that state agencies, including the FSB security service, systematically search websites and social media to find uploaded "extremist" content.
 "Fortress of a Muslim", for example, a volume of prayers for everyday occasions, has been blocked across multiple sites as well as banned in hard copy.
 The Federal Service for Supervision of Communications, Information Technology, and Mass Media (Roskomnadzor) also has the authority to block sites, apps, and webpages without recourse to the courts.
 Libraries, educational institutions, and even cafes are also frequently reprimanded for failing to put in place adequate content filters to prevent users of their networks from accessing "extremist" material online.

 Although Jehovah's Witness and Islamic literature form the bulk of religious items which appear on the Federal List, the publications (both hard copy and online) of other religions may also sometimes fall foul of the vague definitions of the Extremism Law.
 Several items of the Chinese spiritual movement Falun Gong have also been outlawed, including, in 2011, its core spiritual text "Zhuan Falun" (Turning the Law Wheel).
 Also banned is a sermon given in 1900 by Metropolitan Andrey Sheptytsky, a candidate for sainthood in the Catholic Church who at the risk of his own life saved Jews from the Holocaust.
 Officials have refused to tell Forum 18 why the sermon was ruled "extremist".